ndwinton/aoc2020/README.md

 appeared in the supplied file.

-I like to try to find a generally functional-style solution, even if there may be a simpler procedural approach because, again, it's good practice (in both senses of that phrase).
+I like to try to find a generally functional-style solution, even if there may be a simpler procedural approach because, again, it's good practice.
+I hope that things are reasonably readable.
+I aim to keep functions short and to name things clearly (well, clearly to me ...).

+I'm also experimenting a bit with different Kotlin idioms, so there might be different styles from day-to-day.
+For example, on day 3 I was going for a recursive solution and on day 4 I made everything an extension function, for no very profound reason.